elotfian/HiMARS-RecommenderSystem/README.md

 For a target user *u* and a recommendation list *R* of size *s*, HiMARS simultaneously maximizes:

-**Accuracy** — average cosine similarity between recommended items and items the user has rated:
+**Accuracy** — sum of cosine similarities between each recommended item and each item rated by the user, normalized by |R|:

 $$f_1(R) = \frac{\sum_{i \in R,\, j \in P_u} S(i, j)}{|R|}$$

-**Diversity** — average pairwise dissimilarity within the recommended list:
+**Diversity** — mean pairwise dissimilarity among items in the recommended list:

 $$f_2(R) = \frac{\sum_{i \in R} \sum_{j \in R,\, i \neq j} (1 - S(i,j))}{|R| \cdot (|R|-1)}$$

 where $S(i, j)$ is the cosine similarity between the rating vectors of items $i$ and $j$, and $P_u$ is the set of items rated by user $u$ in training.
+Note: f₂ is the *optimization objective* (higher = more diverse); D(R) in Section 4.1 is the corresponding *evaluation metric* defined as mean pairwise similarity (lower = more diverse).
 High accuracy requires similar items; high diversity requires dissimilar ones — the objectives are structurally in conflict.

 ---